bodleian/iiif-static-choices/README.md

 ├── server.py                 # Simple HTTP server
-├── image/                    # Directory for input images ├── iiif/                     # Generated IIIF tiles and manifests ├── data/                     # Persistent data (when using Docker) └── docker-gui/               # Web interface files
+├── image/                    # Directory for input images ├── iiif/                     # Generated IIIF tiles and manifests │   ├── image/                # Generated image tiles for each viewer │   │   ├── {id}-albedo/      # Tiles for albedo image
+│   │   └── {id}-normals/     # Tiles for normal map
+│   └── manifest/             # Generated manifest files
+├── data/                     # Persistent data (when using Docker) │   ├── uploads/              # Uploaded source files
+│   ├── viewers/              # Custom viewer HTML pages
+│   │   └── {id}/             # Viewer page for each model
+│   └── public/               # Redirect pages for easy access
+└── docker-gui/               # Web interface files
     └── web-interface/        # Node.js Express application
+        ├── server.js         # Express server with organized code
+        ├── views/            # EJS templates
+        └── public/           # Static assets
 ```

+## Recent Improvements

+The project has undergone several improvements:

+1. **Code Refactoring**: The server.js file has been refactored for better organization, using modern JavaScript patterns and improved error handling.

+2. **Consistent Naming Conventions**: A consistent naming scheme has been implemented for all files and directories, ensuring that each viewer has its own unique resources.

+3. **File Path Management**: All file paths are now centralized, making the code more maintainable and reducing errors.

+4. **Enhanced Error Handling**: Improved error handling with try/catch blocks and better error reporting.

+5. **Multiple Viewer Support**: Better support for creating and managing multiple viewers without resource conflicts.

+6. **Improved Documentation**: Added detailed documentation of file flows and naming conventions.

 ## Licensing